janwilmans/proposals/p3497_guarded_objects.md

 [compiler explorer link](https://cppcoach.godbolt.org/z/PTv1MG4oq)

-Demonstration of clear separation of the class implementation and the sychronisation of the class.
+Demonstration of clear separation of the class implementation and the synchronization of the class.

 ```
 #include <string>